fbpx

 Ripping your clothing, covering mirrors so you don’t see how you look, and many others are good rituals.
 Ask around: people have great ideas to share.
 Rituals help us move in our sense of identity.

 A ritual I have found helpful is walking around the block.
 A week after the death, take a walk around the block by yourself or with loved ones.
-This ritual is effective.
+This ritual is ancient and unbelievably effective.
 The mourning doesn’t end with the walk around the block, but something shifts.

 *** – Shower tears – ***

-In the movie Fight Club one of the characters talks about having had a near-life experience.
+In the movie _Fight Club_, one of the main characters talks about having had a near-life experience.
 It is after having a brush with death that life, and the quality of life, shifts.

-I heard Rabbi Arthur Rosenberg talk about it as the moment when you are driving and you almost get hit and you wake up to the fact that you are driving – that somehow you had drifted into a somewhat-dreamlike state of consciousness.
+Rabbi Arthur Rosenberg talks about it as the moment when driving and you almost get hit and you wake up to the fact that you are driving—that somehow you had drifted into a somewhat-dreamlike state of consciousness.

 Facing death knocks us off of auto-pilot, and that paradigm shift is often quite jolting.

-And, as with many paradigm shifts, we can feel shame, like we have wasted time, or as though we are in a dream, wondering if when we were awake that was the dream.
+And, as with many paradigm shifts, we can feel shame, like we have wasted time, or as though we are in a dream, wondering if the awake time was actually the dream.
 This realization can feel like quite a mind trip.

 Something always gone.